Voting technology company settles lawsuit against far-right news outlet over 2020 election claims

 The settlement between Florida-based Smartmatic and One America News Network is the latest development in a larger legal pushback by voting equipment companies that became ensnared in wild conspiracy theories falsely claiming they had flipped votes and cost former President Donald Trump reelection.

 In a statement, the company said it had “resolved its litigation with OANN through a confidential settlement.”
 The dismissal of its lawsuit was filed in federal court in the District of Columbia.
-The news outlet said it does not typically comment on legal issues and declined to respond further.
+Chip Babcock, a Houston-based attorney representing the news outlet, confirmed the case had been resolved but said he was unable to disclose any of the settlement terms.

 Smartmatic was an odd target for the conspiracy theorists because use of its voting technology and software was so limited.
 It was used only in Los Angeles County, a Democratic stronghold in a state that was not a presidential battleground and where Trump did not contest his loss.